mig82/viskit/README.md

 ## Set Fonts

+Set the font family for all skins in a theme and channel.

     viskit set-fonts|sf OpenSans-Regular path/to/workspace/FooApp --except OpenSans-Bold,FontAwesome

 Any given project will typically have its own style guide specifying every aspect of the